 Metal-Insulator-Metal (MIM) capacitors are parallel plate capacitors formed by two metal films.
 There is a thin insulating dielectric layer between Capacitor top metal- CTM and capacitor bottom metal- CBM layers.
 These MIM layers are made from Al, AlCu alloys, TiN, Ti, TaN, and Ta.
 While dielectric layers are made from silicon nitride or silicon oxide.

 Why MIMCAP is needed?

 The geometry scaling has led to thinner interconnects and reduced metal width.
-Interconnect lengths were also increased along with switching at gigahertz speeds to meet complex design requirement.
-The device scaling has increased the density of integrated transistors on the semiconductor wafer.
+Interconnect lengths were also increased along with switching at gigahertz speeds to meet complex ASIC design requirement.
+The device scaling has increased the density of integrated transistors on the semiconductor wafer (Silicon).
 There may be large current spikes due to simultaneous switching within short periods of time, which can cause the current resistance drop, voltage fluctuation and noise on the power supply network.
 These will affect reliability, speed and signal integrity.
 The addition of on-chip decoupling MIMCAP compensate voltage fluctuations by supplying charges to the power network.
 However, the capacitance must be large enough to meet the requirement.